MarshallJD1/Guild-Bank-Logger-WoW-MoP-5.5.0/README.md

 # GuildBankLogger For Mists of Pandaria 5.5.0

 A World of Warcraft Mists of Pandaria Classic addon + export tool to track guild bank deposits, withdrawals, and gold transactions.

+***GBLTOOLS IS NEEDED FOR THE ONE CLICK EXE TO EXPORT YOUR DATA INTO A CSV @ "https://github.com/MarshallJD1/GBLTools"***

 Includes a one-click `.exe` exporter that writes logs into a CSV, ready for Google Sheets or Excel.

 ---